RED LIGHT CAMERAS

 In Nov.
 2015 CalTrans added 0.4 sec. to the length of the yellows for the photo-enforced movements at these intersections.
 See Set # 8, below.

-Until 2016 Millbrae did not provide the annual report required by CVC 21455.5(i), so highwayrobbery.net estimated the number of straight thru, right, and left turn tickets.
+Except for (calendar year) 2016 Millbrae has not filed the annual reports required by CVC 21455.5(i), so highwayrobbery.net estimates the number of straight thru, right, and left turn tickets.
 The movements (straight, right, left) designated in the row at the bottom of the table above are a generalization used to make the 2013, 2014, 2015, 2017, 2018 and 2019 estimates.

 The table above was made by highwayrobbery.net, using the following official monthly reports provided by the City: